Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Alberta has hundreds of sand and gravel pits of various sizes.
 Some sand and gravel is washed for placer minerals, such as gold and platinum, before being used for construction, fill and cement manufacturing.

-A placer minerals licence is required to produce provincially owned gold and other placer minerals from sand and gravel deposits, learn more with the placer mining tool kit.
+A placer minerals licence is required to produce provincially owned gold and other placer minerals from Crown land using a sluice box, learn more with the placer mining tool kit.
+A secondary minerals lease is required to produce provincially owned gold and other placer minerals from sand and gravel operations.
 Placer mining is legislated under the Metallic and Industrial Minerals Regulation and the Metallic and Industrial Minerals Royalty Regulation.
 It is regulated by the Alberta Energy Regulator, depending on the type of mineral, mining activities and reclamation are subject to approval through Environment and Protected Areas.
 Environmental management is an important part of developing, running and closing down a mine.
 Mining companies develop and carry out plans to minimize impacts on air, land, water and wildlife.
 Companies use a variety of techniques to reclaim mined lands.

 Exploration